InnerSourceCommons/InnerSourcePatterns/contracted-contributor.md

   which does not benefit his day-to-day work, the more will the workload for his teammates in his business unit increase.
-- Individual contributors will likely consider participating in InnerSource as an opportunity to enhance their professional netowrk within the company and to gain knowledege and experience in the technical area of her contributions.
+- Individual contributors will likely consider participating in InnerSource as an opportunity to enhance their professional network within the company and to gain knowledege and experience in the technical area of her contributions.